karakelian/getting-started/README.md

     1. Join the Slack CIT384 work space
       - Accept the automatic invitation via https://join.slack.com/t/cit-384/signup using your @my.csun.edu address
-      - Add the 'fitgerald-f21' channel
+      - Add the 'fitzgerald-f21' channel, this is well all online-discussions will be conducted
       - Respond to the 'Hello Class' via the 'reply to thread' option (do NOT "Also send to #fitzgerald-f21")

     1. On your personal computer clone the CIT384 repository